How to Develop a Cybersecurity Policy for Law Firms

 Keep in mind that even if you follow all of the steps and take every measure possible, a breach could still occur.
 In the event of a breach, your response can matter just as much as avoiding the initial threat.
 A crisis management plan can help your firm stay cool in an extremely stressful situation, as knowing what to do at times of a cyber crisis can make all of the difference.

 As well, the aftermath and financial loss of a cyberattack can be lessened with a robust cyber insurance policy.
-Check out what Embroker has to offer law firms to protect their digital assets, and every other risk that comes with practicing law.
+Check out what Embroker has to offer law firms (and our guide on recommended insurance coverage for law firms) to protect their digital assets and every other risk that comes with practicing law.

 Cyber threats abound, but, luckily, so are the ways to protect your law firm’s sensitive data.
 Equip yourself and your team with the know-how, necessary tools, and safeguards and you’ll be ready in the event that an unfortunate breach does take place.